Latent Conjunctive Bayesian Network: Unify Attribute Hierarchy and Bayesian Network for Cognitive Diagnosis: Application to Data from the Trends in Mathematics and Science Study

-Recall that each $t_k$ describes the conditional probability of mastering attribute $\alpha_k$ provided that one has already mastered all of $\alpha_k$'s prerequisites.
-Figure \ref{fig:hierarchy} shows that a lot of the $t_k$ parameters in the second or third layer are larger than 0.9, whereas the ancestor attributes have much smaller $t_k$ values.
+Additionally, Figure \ref{fig:hierarchy} shows that a lot of the $t_k$ parameters in the second or third layer are larger than 0.9, whereas the ancestor attributes have much smaller $t_k$ values.
 Specifically, consider $t_{DA} = 0.97$.
 Then, $\mathbb P(\alpha_{DA} = 0 \mid \alpha_{DK} = 0) = 1$ and $\mathbb P(\alpha_{DA} = 0 \mid \alpha_{DK} = 1) = 0.03$, whereas $\mathbb P(\alpha_{DA} = 1 \mid \alpha_{DK} = 1 ) = 0.97$.
 This implies that DA may not be a meaningful attribute, as it does not offer additional discrimination of students compared to DK.
 Therefore, we conduct a second analysis and merge those attributes whose $t_k > 0.95$.
 For instance, we combine the attributes ``DA'' and ``DK'' into one ``meta'' attribute.
 This simplification reduces the number of attributes $K$ from nine to five and the number of permissible attribute patterns $|\mca|$ from 69 to 16.
-Then we fit an LCBN with this new attribute hierarchy in Figure \ref{fig:hierarchy-2}, where the new $J\times 5$ $Q$-matrix can be obtained by summing the corresponding columns in the original $J\times 9$ $Q$-matrix.
+Then we fit an LCBN with this new attribute hierarchy in Figure \ref{fig:hierarchy-2}, where the new $J\times 5$ $\QQ$-matrix can be obtained by summing the corresponding columns in the original $J\times 9$ $\QQ$-matrix.
 The fitted LCBN parameters are shown in Figure \ref{fig:hierarchy-2}.
 The final result has the log likelihood equal to $-5.88 \times 10^4$ and EBIC equal to $1.205 \times 10^5$, which is a great improvement compared to the values in our first analysis (previous log likelihood equal to $-6.43 \times 10^4$ and EBIC equal to $1.327 \times 10^5$).
 This implies that merging the attributes and fitting an even more parsimonious LCBN model provides better fit to data.
 In summary, our LCBN model is a parsimonious and interpretable alternative to existing cognitive diagnostic models, and is especially useful to make sense of data arising from modern large-scale educational assessments such as TIMSS.